PeterWeiJust/SGANFuzz/readme.md

 For more detailed instructions and examples, see the [User Guide](user_guide.md) and [Examples](examples/) directory.

 ## Contributing
-Contributions to SGAN-Fuzz are welcome!
+Contributions to SGANFuzz are welcome!
 To contribute, please fork the repository, make your changes, and submit a pull request.
 For more information, see the [Contributing Guidelines](CONTRIBUTING.md).

 ## License
-SGAN-Fuzz is licensed under the [MIT License](LICENSE).
+SGANFuzz is licensed under the [MIT License](LICENSE).